cran-task-views/Hydrology/Hydrology.md

     tool for simulation and analysis of large-scale water resources systems.
-'WRSS' proposes functions and methods for construction, simulation and analysis of primary water resources features (e.g. reservoirs, aquifers, and etc.) based on Standard Operating Policy (SOP).
+'WRSS' proposes functions and methods for construction, simulation and analysis of primary water resources features (e.g., reservoirs, aquifers, and etc.) based on Standard Operating Policy (SOP).

 -   `r pkg("DWBmodelUN")`: A tool to hydrologic modelling using the